KNGLJordan/Sport-Scheduling-Tournament/README.md

 ## res-demo

-- It containes a demo version of the project based on the N-Queens problem.
+- It containes a demo version of the project based on the N-Queens problem
-- The purpose is to have a guideline for the real project.
+- The purpose is to have a guideline for the real project